 Dr de Bono Approach Increases Decision Quality

-As shared in a prior post, SCAMPER is a mnemonic to prompt for excellent, impromptu questions.
+As shared in a prior article, SCAMPER is a mnemonic to prompt for excellent, impromptu questions.
 Nobody is smarter than everybody because groups create more options than individual ideas that are aggregated.
 Any group or individual is known to make higher quality decision when provided with more options.
-The theory and concept driving Dr de Bono: Six Thinking Hats also makes it easier to generate more ideas, thus a higher quality output.
+The perspectives driving Dr de Bono: Six Thinking Hats also makes it easier to generate more ideas, thus a higher quality output.

-This blog cannot even attempt to do justice to de Bono’s nearly 200-page book.
-However, you can make it easier for a group to take existing ideas by using this method.
+This article cannot even attempt to do justice to de Bono’s nearly 200-page book.
+However, you can make it easier for a group to create new ideas by using this method.
 Because, your participants morph their ideas into something different or more substantial when you impose a new perspective.
-For extensive instructions and options, see the source book.
+For extensive instructions and method variation, see the source book.

-First note: we have modified the hats by including a seventh or Royal hat.
+First note: We modified the hats by including a seventh or Royal hat.
 The Royal hat reflects the perspective of the owner who is both committed and invested in the meeting output and project outcome.
 Use Dr de Bono’s Six Thinking Hats approach to force perspective and capture new ideas:

 - You may assign a hat (see perspectives above) to the entire group or a different hat to each person and then rotate the hats to encourage more ideas.